YapengTian/AV-Robustness-CVPR21/README.md

 2. Preprocess videos.

     a.
 Extract frames at 8fps and waveforms at 11025Hz from videos.
-We have following directory structure:
+We have following directory structure for each dataset:
     ```
+    ├── MUSIC
-    data
+    ├── data
     ├── audio
     |   ├── acoustic_guitar
     │   |   ├── M3dekVSwNjY.wav